forcedotcom/acu-pack/README.md

                                                                                     files to ignore.
 Will override
                                                                                     md5/git file contents.

+  -o, --options=options                                                             A file containing the delta command
+                                                                                    options.
+Specifying this option will
+                                                                                    create the file if it doesn't exist already.

   -r, --deletereport=deletereport                                                   Path to a file to write deleted
                                                                                     files.

-  -s, --source=source                                                               (required) The source folder to
+  -s, --source=source                                                               The source folder to start the delta
-                                                                                    start the delta scan from.
+                                                                                    scan from.

   --json                                                                            format output as json